How to Complete the Adoption Home Study in Minnesota

 In addition to submitting documents, completing home safety upgrades and adoption training courses, there are several things you’ll need in order to complete a home study for adoption in Minnesota.

 To learn more about the home study process in MN and to view the full Minnesota adoption home study checklist, call your adoption home study provider.
-You can also contact us at 1-800-ADOPTION to learn more about the home study for adoption in Minnesota.
+You can also contact us at 1-800-ADOPTION to learn more about adoption in Minnesota with our agency.